ghulsure/sample-spring-cloud-microservice/README.md

 # sample-spring-cloud-microservice
-#This is a skeletion for spring cloud microservice with Spring Web, Spring Data JPA, MySQL Driver, Eureka Discovery Client and the Config Client dependencies.
+#This is a spring cloud microservice with Spring Web, Spring Data JPA, MySQL Driver, Eureka Discovery Client and the Config Client dependencies.

 #Below command to build and run maven project in terminal
 $ ./mvnw clean package